Feeling Undervalued at Work? Here Are 5 Things You Can Do.

-Once you’ve taken the steps to define what you need and what you’re not getting, you’ll be ready to have a conversation with your manager about how to address the situation.
+Once you’ve taken the steps to define what you need and what you’re not getting, you’ll be ready to have a conversation with your manager about how to address the situation of being underappreciated at work.
 Just don’t walk into that conversation empty-handed.

 Management usually responds well when you make their jobs easier by approaching them with solutions, not just problems.
-By making a plan before talking about how you’d prefer to feel more valued, you’ll put yourself on better footing for any conversation, all while demonstrating your value as an employee.
-Your plan should use objective data and/or verifiable actions to focus on a specific area of need, such as:
+By planning before talking about how you’d prefer to feel more valued, you’ll put yourself on better footing for any conversation, all while demonstrating your value as an employee.

 - A schedule for brief feedback meetings at regular intervals, and a sample agenda of items to discuss at these meetings.

 - A prioritized list of work tasks you are willing to treat as an emergency, as an urgent need, or as only an on-the-job task, and what times in your weekly schedule you’re willing to perform each task category.

 - A growth plan that includes targeted job responsibilities and benchmarks of on-the-job and extra work you’re willing to do in order to prove your acquisition of a skill.